 - Store UE Positioning Capability received from an LMF and send the UE Positioning Capability along with the received location request to an LMF.

 - Receive and store UE user plane positioning capabilities (the user plane positioning using LCS-UPP and/or the user plane positioning using SUPL [49]) as part of the "5GMM capability" from UE.
+If UE supports LCS-UPP capability, the AMF should include UE identifier (SUPI, GPSI) in Nlmf_Location_DetermineLocation service request to enable LMF to associate the LCS service request to an LCS-UP connection of the target UE in case LMF determines to perform positioning via user plane.

 - Receive UL NAS Transport including a PRU Association, Association Update, or Disassociation Request (contained in an LCS supplementary service message) from a UE.